weg896/AndroidMP3Player/README.md

 ----------------------------------------------------------------------

 ThreadTesting Branch --
-Try to create a new thread to hold a mediaplayer object, basic on the test, it seem mediaplayer object has it own thread (or Asynchronize) when mediaplayer is in start state (.start()).
+Try to create a new thread to hold a MediaPlayer object, basic on the test, it seem MediaPlayer object has it own thread when MediaPlayer is in Start state (.start()).

+Read from the source code of MediaPlayer,it get a looper.
+As my understand, if the thread created it and has a looper, MediaPlayer object will use it, if doesn't have, use the mainLooper

+Then the MediaPlayer can run in a new thread or UI thread.

 ----------------------------------------------------------------------